Changissnz/selfinterest/README.md

-the past, encouraging self-interest to decide on bases heavily leaned towards the passions of motivation with regard to the logic of the artificial axiom that is not of the present, a historical relic, even a vice, a backwardness that was uncalled for and thus rightfully discarded as a prevailing artificial axiom.
+the past, encouraging self-interest to decide on bases heavily leaned towards the passions of motivation with regard to the logic of the artificial axiom that is not of the present, a historical relic, even a vice, a backwardness that was uncalled for and thus rightfully discarded from being one of the prevailing artificial axioms.